jkbeh/EHR-healthcare-demo/README.md

 - average 10kb data per write to DB
 - average 10MB media upload per case to object storage

-### **Estimated usage**
+### **Estimated constant usage**
 - 10 GB of new data per month
     - 10kb per write * 1 million writes per month
     - 600GB of new data in next 5 years
     - Assume most UPDATE/writes are from existing cases instead of writes to new ones.
 - 2 TB of existing data on DB (10 years worth)
 - 0.4 writes per second on average
 - 10 reads per second on average
 - 400 GB of new media objects per month
     - 10MB upload * average 40,000 cases per month
     - 24 TB of media over next 5 years
 - 50 TB of existing media on object storage (10 years worth)

 ---